jpgontarz/SQL-Project-HR-Analytics-Attrition-and-Performance/README.md

 ![image](https://github.com/user-attachments/assets/20ad3efc-d912-41be-b3b1-0137c610c1fb)

 _Random top three performers by department_

+Since each department can find which employees are performing well and participating in company activities, each can better establish which employees could be good mentors for other employees, which in turn could help performance.
+Each department could offer various incentives as well for these top performers, including bonuses, company-funded training, etc.

 ### Question #8: Categorize employees based on their distance from work and show average job satisfaction in each category.